Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Develop a compelling business plan

-Build a really comprehensive business plan that outlines your company’s mission, vision, market analysis, competitive advantage and growth strategies.
+Build a really comprehensive business plan that outlines your mission, vision, market analysis, competitive advantage and growth strategies.
 Make sure you’re clear in articulating how the grant funds will contribute to achieving your business objectives.

-Get together all the necessary documentation
+Gather the necessary documentation

 Prepare all necessary documents, including financial statements, project proposals, incorporation documents and any other information requested in the grant application guidelines.